istio/istio.io/_docs/reference/commands/istioctl.md

 See http://istio.io/docs/reference for an overview of routing rules and destination policies.

-More information on the mixer API configuration can be found under the istioctl mixer command documentation.
+More information on Mixer's API configuration can be found under the istioctl mixer command documentation.